craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Greater Organizations/Tourist Paramilitary.md

 # Tourist Paramilitary
 ## History
 Since the beginning of 2016, a number of militants have begun to appear in small pockets throughout the nation.
-Supported by the United Nations and their local national government, the so-called 'Tourist Paramilitary' is a decentralized collection of individualized squads, groups, or clans who are all relatively friendly towards eachother.
+Supported by the United Nations and their personal national government, the so-called 'Tourist Paramilitary' is a decentralized collection of individualized squads, groups, or clans who are all relatively friendly towards each other, and each share in the goal of waltzing through the world's newest poorest nation.

 ## Governance
 The Paramilitary is composed of a large array of soldiers, but a number of nations provide more focus and support than others - predominantly China, Japan, Russia, Germany, France, and the United Kingdom.

-These nations have sectioned portions of their official militaries into off-record recruitment and training operations.
-In an attempt to support unity between nations, these paramilitary soldiers will often transfer between military trainings and operations.
+These nations have sectioned portions of their official militaries into off-record 'recruitment and training' operations.
+In an attempt to support unity between nations, these paramilitary soldiers will often participate in cross-national operations.

 ## Culture
 #### Heritage